Shard of the Week: 10 Reasons to Play Keyforge

 5 – Hysterical Names

-That algorithm.
-Wow.
-The mad libs style of naming has led to some real gems.
+The computer algorithm that uniquely names every deck has a style all it’s own.
+This computerized naming process has led to some real gems.
 I’ve never owned anything too absurd- but wish I could have that luck someday.

 Here’s just a small sampling of actual deck names that are too good not to mention…

 Aiyana Q. Spinescream, the 999th